rangwl006/cpp-projects/design_pattern/decorator/README.md

 ## Two ways to do it

-1. aggreate the decorated object
+1. aggregate the decorated object
 2. inherit from the decorated object